acend/kubernetes-basics-training/content/en/docs/09/05/_index.md

 * Enforce a ratio between request and limit for a resource in a Namespace
 * Set default request/limit for compute resources in a Namespace and automatically inject them to containers at runtime

-If for example a container did not define any requests or limits and there was a LimitRange defining default values, these default values would be used when deploying said container.
+If for example a container did not define any requests or limits and there was a LimitRange defining the default values, these default values would be used when deploying said container.
 However, as soon as limits or requests were defined, the default values would no longer be applied.

 The possibility of enforcing minimum and maximum resources and defining ResourceQuotas per Namespace allows for many combinations of resource control.